emericg/MobileUI/README.md

 #### Notes

 "Regular with transparent bars" is really the mode I would recommend.

 It offers the most flexibility, but you'll need to handle the space occupied by the status and navigation bars yourself.

-Switching dynamically between the three modes on Android is very glitchy, and not advised.
-Especially between the "regular" mode and the other two.

-All in all, window modes and window geometry are just very buggy on Android, and subtly broken depending on which Qt version is used.
+The safe areas handling also becomes necessary.

 ### Settings colors and theme

 > statusbarColor

 Set the status bar color (if available).

 This is a QColor, so you can use a hexadecimal value "`#fff"` or even a named color `"red"`.
 And you can use `"transparent"` too.
 Settings a color will also set a theme, by automatically evaluating if the bar color is more light or dark.
 You can force a theme if you are not satisfied by the result.